frmfm/FRAMED-2.0-Guide/README.md

 • FRAMED also supports playback of artworks from the web but if you wish to  sell web based artworks you need to follow the official submission feature.

 ## 1-2.
-GIF Artworks
+GIF Artworks and Images (Photography)

-For artists who work with GIF media:
+For artists who work with GIF/Image media:

 ### ■ Supported File Format

-GIF, Animated GIF
+GIF, Animated GIF, JPG, PNG, TIF (compressed)

 ### ■ Resolution